robpearson/custom-meters-accelerator/README.md

 ## Introduction

-The Azure Managed Application (AMA) Billing Scheduler is an opensource production-ready solution that enables partners to implement and manage advanced billing models for Azure Marketplace AMA offers.
+The Azure Managed Application (AMA) Meter Scheduler is an opensource production-ready solution that enables partners to implement and manage advanced Meter models for Azure Marketplace AMA offers.

 ### Advantages

 🚀 **Quick & easy deployment:** Go live in under 15 minutes.​

-💲 **Flexible billing:** Surpass the constraints of current billing features.
+💲 **Flexible billing:** Surpass the constraints of current Meter features.
 Enable yearly billing, milestone payments, and handling complex pricing models.​

 🛠️ **Design in advance:** Allow partners to design and create price models per plan prior having an active subscription.​